LayerTwo-Labs/DrivechainIntegrationTestingScript/README.md

+# Moved to LayerTwo-Labs
+The current version of the software can be found here: https://github.com/LayerTwo-Labs

 # DriveChainIntegration

 This script will go through the process of cloning, building and running through a basic test of Drivechain sidechain functionality.
 The mainchain & Testchain sidechain template will be started.
 Then the sidechain will be activated, have BMM blocks mined, deposits made and finally a withdrawal created and verified.